MarkPreschern/CS4500-Project/Fish/Planning/games.md

 - pos is a tuple of the form (x, y), where x represents a row, and col represents a column.

->  get_map() -> {}
+>  get_map() -> []

-This method returns a dictionary of the entire game representation.
-Each entry in the representation is a start position that corresponds to a dictionary of directions and positions that are accessible from that start direction.
+This method returns an 2D array of the entire game representation.
+Each entry in the array is a dictionary of directions and positions that are accessible from a start direction.
+The start location of each entry is evinced by the row and column location of the entry in the overall array.
 See above for an example of what this may look like.

 The referee may use get_map() to periodically retrieve a master copy of the game to ensure game rules (i.e. that the moves being are valid).